UPPMAX/programming_formalisms/docs/sessions/package/README.md

 needed to be able to distribute it.

-The most important file for this is a file called `pyproject.toml`, which desribes which files to use in the package.
+The most important file for this is a file called `pyproject.toml`, which describes which files to use in the package.
 `pyproject.toml` is called the *package manifest*.
 The `toml` file extension hints that this file is written in TOML, a markup language.